gabrrrielll/auto-ai-news-poster/README.md

 We built [AI24Știri](https://ai24stiri.ro) using this tool to automate publishing of fresh, categorized news content in Romanian.

 The platform gathers and organizes information across domains like technology, economy, health, and more.
-This repo is a simplified version of the system behind it.